4040tee/Numerical-Schrodinger-Simulation/readme.md

-﻿# Numerical Simulation of the Schrodinger Equation
+﻿# Numerical Simulation of the Schrodinger Equation Utilising the FTCS and Crank-Nicholson Methods

 ## Introduction